JMJAJ/Camsus/README.md

 - This bot is intended for educational and security research purposes only.
 Please use it responsibly and respect the privacy of others.
 - The bot requires appropriate permissions to upload files and send messages in the Discord server.
 - Replace `YOUR_TOKEN` with your actual token from ipinfo.io for location information.
+- Btw this is demo version of full version.
+That means I remove most of the functions xd but ye, have fun.

 ## Contributions